-Once artists are accepted into Artists in Schools (AIS), they must adhere to the following annual expectations in order to participate and maintain involvement.
+Once artists are accepted into Artists in Schools (AIS), they must adhere to the following annual expectations:

-Artists sign an agreement confirming that they will adhere to the terms and expectations outlined in the AIS Artist Guidelines.
+Artists sign an agreement confirming that they will adhere to the terms and expectations outlined in the Artists in Schools Artist Guidelines.
 This agreement must be renewed annually.

 Artist Participation Fee